 Just Like Starbucks Lemon Poppy Seed Loaf

 - In a medium bowl, combine the flour, baking powder, baking soda, and salt.
-Set aside.
+Set these dry ingredients aside.

 - In a large bowl, cream the butter and sugar together using an electric mixer at medium-high speed.
 Beat until pale and fluffy, about 3 minutes.

 - Add the eggs, one at a time.
-Beat in the vanilla extract, lemon zest, and juice.
-Beat until incorporated.
+Beat in the vanilla extract, lemon zest, and lemon juice.
+Beat the wet ingredients until incorporated.

 - Add one-third of the flour mixture and mix until almost combined, then add half the buttermilk and mix until just combined.
 Repeat with another third of the flour mixture and then the last half of the buttermilk, ending with the last third of the flour.
 Beat until just combined.